smackem/ylang/README.md

 @(0;0) = @(100;100) // copy the source pixel at 100;100 to 0;0 in the target image
 ```

+Initially, the target image has the same dimensions as the input image and all pixels are transparent black (`#000000:00`).

 This loop copies the source image to the target image:
 ```
 for p in Bounds {